openstack/charm-manila-generic/src/README.md

 # Overview

-This charm exists to provide an example back-end for Manila, for the purpose of test and reference.
-It is not intended for production use in any case.
+This charm exists to provide an example backend for Manila, for the purpose of test and reference.
+It is NOT intended for production use in any case.

 It configures the generic backend in the related manila charm in an OpenStack cloud.
 This provides NFS shares using Cinder as a backing store.
 It